1. What is an Australian native bee?

 Back to top

 Q9.
-How can I obtain a nest of stingless native bees?
+How can I obtain a nest of Stingless Native Bees?

-Nests of the stingless social native bees can sometimes be obtained by asking timbercutters or firewood agents to rescue a nest for you from the logs they are cutting up for sale.
+Nests of the social native Stingless Bees can sometimes be obtained by asking timbercutters or firewood agents to rescue a nest for you from the logs they are cutting up for sale.
 Alternatively you may be fortunate enough to find a nest yourself on private land.
 Remember it is illegal to remove native bee nests from National Parks and reserves.

 Back to top